jplattel/obsidian-query-language/README.md

 ```
 ````

-Show the oldest 5 projects (sort -created) with their modified at date in table:
+Show the 5 oldest projects (`sort -created`) with their modified at date in a table:

 ````markdown
 ```oql